Folks who claim they don’t need knives simply haven’t experienced the magic of a Swiss Army Knife!

 Yes, it’s a bit heavier than the Classic SD or the Rambler.
 But the number of functions far outweighs the small increase in bulk and weight.

-The only reason I favor the Rambler is that I don’t need these extra functions too often.
+The only reason I favor the Rambler over the Mini Champ is that I don’t need these extra functions too often.
 But hey, you may be different!
 Maybe, you need a tool chest in your pocket attached to your keychain.
 The Mini Champ probably has anything and everything that you have seen in any other keychain multi-tool.

 This post is not all about the Mini champ.
 But as you have probably guessed by now, I have written in detail about my experiences using the Mini Champ in this review.